Chip Bell

 Chip R. Bell is an American author and consultant in customer loyalty and service innovation.
 He is known for his work in mapping the customer journey as part of the customer service experience and customer forensics.

 Education

-Chip Bell earned a bachelor's degree in psychology and political science from the University of Georgia, a masters in Behavioral Science from Vanderbilt University and a doctorate in Organizational Behavior/Human Resource Development from The George Washington University.
+Chip Bell obtained his bachelor's degree in psychology and political science from the University of Georgia, a masters in Behavioral Science from Vanderbilt University, and a doctorate in Organizational Behavior/Human Resource Development from The George Washington University.